Is my home university qualified as a partner of the LUH?

 Can I approve US credit hours for this program?

 For participating the program you'll receive 12 ECTS points (European Credit Transfer System), which is commonly equal to 6 US credit hours.
-Admission of US credit hours will be approved by your home advisor, dependent on a similar course at your home university.
+Admission of US credit hours will be approved by your home university's study advisor, dependent on a similar course at your home university.

 How do grades convert from the German grading system to my universities' standard grading system?